Exemestane (Generic Name)

 - Back or joint pain

-- Ask your doctor or nurse about medicine that is available to help prevent or lessen nausea or pain in your back and joints.
+- Ask your doctor or nurse about medicine that is available to help stop or lessen nausea or pain in your back and joints.

 - Let your doctor or nurse know if you are having trouble sleeping.